apache/fury/docs/specification/xlang_serialization_spec.md

 - Unsigned int/long are not added here, since not every language support those types.

+### Polymorphisms

+For polymorphism, if one non-final class is registered, and only one subclass is registered, then we can take all elements in List/Map have same type, thus reduce runtime check cost.

 ### Type disambiguation

 Due to differences between type systems of languages, those types can't be mapped one-to-one between languages.
 When